Best Mechanical Keyboards Under $100

 - Heavy at 1.7kg

 Hall effect switches at $99 is kind of wild.
-The Q1 HE lets you adjust actuation points from 0.5mm to 3.8mm per key — hair-trigger for gaming, deeper throw for typing.
+The Q1 HE lets you adjust actuation points from 0.5mm to 3.8mm per key, from hair-trigger for gaming to a deeper throw for typing.
 The aluminum case gives it a feel that has no business being this good at the price.

 Best wireless: Royal Kludge RK84 Pro